 Australian permanent resident means a non-citizen (being usually a resident in Australia) who is the holder of a permanent visa.
 The prospective student will need to show evidence they were granted a permanent visa.
-For example, a visa label on their passport or formal communication from the Commonwealth Department of Immigration and Border Protection.
-Further information on visas and acceptable evidence can be sourced from the Department of Immigration and Border Protection.
+For example, a visa label on their passport or formal communication from the Australian Government.
+Further information on visas and acceptable evidence can be sourced from the Department of Home Affairs at www.homeaffairs.gov.au.

-AVETMISS means the Australian Vocational Education and Training Management Information Statistical Standard published by the National Centre for Vocational Education Research (NCVER).

-co-contribution fee means the non-government financial contribution to the cost of the training and assessment services provided by the PQS - the fee is paid to the PQS.
+AVETMISS means the Australian Vocational Education and Training Management InformationStatistical Standard published by the National Centre for Vocational Education Research (NCVER). co-contribution fee means the non-government financial contribution to the cost of the training and assessment services provided by the PQS - the fee is paid to the PQS.

 competency count means the minimum number of units of competency specified by the training package that are needed to achieve the qualification outcome.
 The minimum number of units of competency will be the maximum number of competencies payable for a qualification.

 Note: Competency count may be replaced by module count or points count for certain qualifications or accredited courses.
 Points mean the value specified by the relevant training package for a unit of competency.